Roland RE-201

 The Roland RE-201 was an instant hit, quickly becoming the tape echo of choice for musicians both on the road and in the studio.
 Its rich and organic sound was a source of inspiration and creativity, and it’s been heard on literally thousands of popular records since its introduction.
 It wasn’t always used for straight echo effects, either—by manipulating the tape speed and intensity while signal was present, you could coax a Space Echo into oscillation and pitch shift for some unreal sound effects.

 On the heels of the Roland RE-201’s popularity, enhanced RE-series models were released over the years.
 1977’s RE-301 added Roland’s famous chorus effect, as well as sound-on-sound recording capability.
 1980 saw the introduction of two additional units: the RE-501, which added XLR inputs to the RE-301’s feature set, and the SRE-555, which was basically an RE-501 in a rackmount chassis.
-However, nothing matches the Roland RE-201 for it’s legendary status.
+However, nothing matches the Roland RE-201 for its legendary status.

 Features